Ajyrajput-2811/Python_Chatbot_Automation/README.md

 # Python_Chatbot_Automation

-This is simpe Telegram Bot which is using python language.
+This is simple Telegram Bot which is using python language.